Frequently Asked Questions

 Any credit hours over the maximum must be approved by the associate or assistant dean for academic affairs of the student's college.

 Tuition is based on your student level.
 If you are an employee, tuition is based on the course level.
-Undergraduate tuition rate for Summer 2014 is $950 per credit hour.
-Graduate tuition rate for Summer 2014 is $540 per credit hour.
+Please click on Tuition and Financial Aid for more information and rates.
 Tuition rates for auditing a course are the same as taking them for credit.

 Federal loans (Direct Loans and Direct PLUS Loans) and private educational loans are available to assist students with their Summer Session financing needs.
 Information and application procedures are available on the Financial Aid website.